 Jewish Council for the Aging of Greater Washington (JCA)

-Helping over 30,000 local elders of all faiths to thrive through award-winning programs that include adult day services, transportation, employment, technology training, information, outreach and diverse intergenerational services.
+Helping over 30,000 local elders of all faiths to thrive through award-winning programs that include adult day services, transportation, employment programs, caregiver support, information, outreach and diverse, intergenerational services.

 JCA – the Jewish Council for the Aging -- has been helping older men and women maintain independence, dignity, vitality and self-respect since 1973.
 We provide access, answers and opportunities for older adults and family caregivers throughout Greater D.C.
 We also connect the generations.
 The needs are greater every year, and your support will help maintain and grow proven programs that serve vulnerable seniors and help them stay connected to the communities they cherish.
 With your help, we can also develop new solutions and partnerships to respond the needs of a graying population.